uri-library-data-services/iassist-preview/content/blog/ontario-university-libraries-launch-new-data-service.md

 Statistics Canada, polling data, as well as other national and international data sources.

-\*ODESI \*is jointly funded by the OCUL community and OntarioBuys.
-Total project funding is \$1.04 million over three years, with OntarioBuys contributing \$750,000.
+*ODESI *is jointly funded by the OCUL community and OntarioBuys.
+Total project funding is $1.04 million over three years, with OntarioBuys contributing $750,000.

-Carleton University will be leading this project in close partnership with the University of Guelph. \"This will do for data, what Scholars\' Portal did for electronic journals\", said Mike Ridley, Chief Information Officer and Chief Librarian, University of Guelph.
-Margaret Haines, Carleton University\'s Chief Librarian, believes \"approaching the creation of metadata in a collaborative way, based on international standards, demonstrates a responsible, effective and efficient use of resources\".
+Carleton University will be leading this project in close partnership with the University of Guelph.
+"This will do for data, what Scholars' Portal did for electronic journals", said Mike Ridley, Chief Information Officer and Chief Librarian, University of Guelph.
+Margaret Haines, Carleton University's Chief Librarian, believes "approaching the creation of metadata in a collaborative way, based on international standards, demonstrates a responsible, effective and efficient use of resources".

-In test cases, first year students found an ODESI prototype \"fun to use\" and were able to analyze data during a three-hour workshop\*.\* This task would have taken several weeks to accomplish using traditional tools and methods and would not likely have been undertaken by first year students.
+In test cases, first year students found an ODESI prototype "fun to use" and were able to analyze data during a three-hour workshop*.*
+This task would have taken several weeks to accomplish using traditional tools and methods and would not likely have been undertaken by first year students.